At Valley Presbyterian Hospital, we are committed to delivering the best

 - Reasonable responses to any reasonable requests made for service.

 to make decisions regarding medical care on your behalf.

-discussion, consultation, examination and treatment are confidential and
+and treatment are confidential and should be conducted discreetly.
+You

 have the right to be told the reason for the presence of any individual.

 - Confidential treatment of all communications and records pertaining to

 your care and stay in the hospital.
 You will receive a separate “Notice